Infant CPR: How to treat a choking infant with CPR

 5. Continue the steps until the infant revives or when the emergency medical services team arrives.

 When giving first aid to an infant choking, Never put your finger in their mouth unless you see a blockage.
-If you can’t see it and put your finger in an infant’s mouth, you might accidentally push the blockage deeper into their throat.
+If you don't see it and put your finger in an infant’s mouth, you might accidentally push the blockage deeper into their throat.

 How to Prevent Choking on Infants?